 In fact, accumulated bugs can also lead to your app crashing and failing for good.
 They can also multiply your expenses if left alone for a long time.

-Always keep an eye out for bugs and technical issues and fix them ASAP.
-Keep track of user feedback and reviews to efficiently address any issues or complaints.
+Always watch for bugs and technical issues and fix them ASAP.
+Keep track of user feedback and reviews to address any issues or complaints efficiently.

 5. Monitor Performance

 Don’t forget to follow up on how your app is performing.
 Keep an eye on loading times, lags, and responsiveness issues.

 Along with monitoring your app's technical performance, you should stay updated with your analytics reports.